Giving back to the community: USAG Rheinland-Pfalz youth and BCSC team up for Angel Tree initiative

 |0

-This work, Giving back to the community: USAG Rheinland-Pfalz youth and BCSC team up for Angel Tree initiative [Image 4 of 4], must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Giving back to the community: USAG Rheinland-Pfalz youth and BCSC team up for Angel Tree initiative, by Linda Lambiotte, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

-Giving back to the community: USAG Rheinland-Pfalz youth and BCSC team up for Angel Tree initiative